-5) Physiognomy and the homunculus: Why do creatures need a face, when signaling can be achieved via electricity, chemicals, sound, touch and vision?
-Humans take decisions based on their judgment of a person's facial appearance [113].
-A similar anomaly persists about why only humans have a chin [27].
-The high weightage the brain assigns to interpreting patterns as faces (as seen in pareidolia [96]) and the manner in which exaggerated or distorted portions of faces in caricatures [42] are distinctly identifiable, is evidence of a plasticity in communication between the various cells that identify shapes and associate them with various parts of the brain.
-Researchers have identified a sensory homunculus, which represents a map of brain areas dedicated to sensory processing for different anatomical divisions of the body.
-Similarly, a motor homunculus represents a map of brain areas dedicated to motor processing for different anatomical divisions of the body [79].

-6) Time perception and temporal illusions: The inference model of time states that events are inferred by association between the event and events whose date/time is known.
-This is handled by the cerebral cortex, basal ganglia and cerebellum [92].
+- 5) Physiognomy and the homunculus: Why do creatures need a face, when signaling can be achieved via electricity, chemicals, sound, touch and vision?
+Humans take decisions based on their judgment of a person's facial appearance [84].
+The high weightage the brain assigns to interpreting patterns as faces (as seen in pareidolia [85]) and the manner in which exaggerated or distorted portions of faces in caricatures [86] are distinctly identifiable, is evidence of a plasticity in communication between the various cells that identify shapes and associate them using various portions of the brain.
+Researchers have also identified a sensory homunculus, which represents a map of brain areas dedicated to sensory processing for different anatomical divisions of the body.
+Similarly, a motor homunculus represents a map of brain areas dedicated to motor processing for different anatomical divisions of the body [87]. - 6) Time perception and temporal illusions: The inference model of time states that events are inferred by association between the event and events whose date/time is known.
+This is handled by the cerebral cortex, basal ganglia and cerebellum [88].
 Audio, tactile and vision signals are processed at varied speeds by neurons.
-The brain creates a unified representation from these signals by waiting for $1/10^{th}$ of a second and retrospectively interprets the event [20].
+The brain creates a unified representation from these signals by waiting for $^{1}/{10}^{th}$ of a second and retrospectively interprets the event [89].
 This sometimes results in temporal illusions.
-It is theorized that time perception may be a low-level function since rats whose cortexes were removed, were still capable of estimating time intervals of upto 40 second [60].
-Certain narcotics are also known to distort time perception [5].

-7) Memory encoding and recall: Although the exact process of encoding memories is unknown, it is experimentally known to be influenced by attention, emotion and sensory inputs encountered during an event.
-Each sensory input is processed by portions of the brain cortex, combined in the hippocampus, compared with older memories and stored [105].
-To process direction and space, the brain has a special spatial representation system that uses place cells and grid cells [86].
-Memory is successfully retrieved when brain activity resembles the activity performed during the time of learning, and memory can be updated during retrieval [105].
-The brain has the capability to compress the perceived time between voluntary action and sensory result.
-This is achieved via a phenomenon called postdiction.
+It is theorized that time perception may be a low-level function, since rats whose cortexes were removed, were still capable of estimating time intervals of upto 40s [90].
+Certain chemicals are also known to distort time perception [91]. - 7) Memory encoding and recall: Although the exact process of encoding memories is unknown, it is experimentally known to be influenced by attention, emotion and sensory inputs encountered during an event.
+Each sensory input is processed by portions of the brain cortex, combined in the hippocampus, compared with older memories and stored [92].
+To process direction and space, the brain has a special spatial representation system that uses place cells and grid cells [93].
+Memory is successfully retrieved when brain activity resembles the activity performed during the time of learning, and memory can be updated during retrieval [92].
+The brain also has the capability to compress the perceived time between voluntary action and sensory result via a phenomenon called postdiction.